Renters’ Rights Bill 2024 – What Landlords and Tenants Need to Know

 • Boosting awareness of the range of local services available to help people who are living on a low wage or are receiving benefits

-Renters (Reform) Bill – When will the changes be implemented?
+Renters (Reform) Bill – Will the changes be implemented?

-Once the Renters (Reform) Bill has received further parliamentary readings and, ultimately, been given Royal Assent, the Government will implement the Bill in two stages, “ensuring all stakeholders have sufficient notice to implement the necessary changes”.
+Had the Renters (Reform) Bill passed through further parliamentary readings and, ultimately, been given Royal Assent, the Government would have implemented the Bill in two stages, “ensuring all stakeholders have sufficient notice to implement the necessary changes”.

-What do you think of the Renters (Reform) Bill?
+What do you think of the Renters’ Rights Bill?

-What are your thoughts on the Renters (Reform) Bill?
-How will this impact you as a landlord or tenant?
+What are your thoughts on the Renters’ Rights Bill?
+How will proposed changes impact you as a landlord or tenant?
 Share your take in the comments below.

 Article Rating